nancypriya426/codealpha_tasks_student_management_system/README.md

-# codealpha_tasks_student_management_system
-A menu-driven Student Management System in C using structures and file handling.

 # CodeAlpha Task 3 - Student Management System
 ## Objective
 Develop a C program to manage student records using structures and file handling.